 Banana chips are my favourite 'dabbe khaan', roughly translate to munchies in English.
-I never knew making plantain chips was so easy.
-They turned out so crispy, crunchy and yum that I promised myself I wouldn't buy a packet of banana chips now on at any store.
+I never knew making plantain chips was so easy until few years ago.
+They turned out so crispy, crunchy and yum that I promised myself I wouldn't buy a packet of banana chips then on at any store.
 I bet you'll say the same, once you try them at home.
 Take my word, they are damn easy to make and turn out a thousand times better than the store bought ones.
-Plus, they are fresh, fried in coconut oil unlike the stale, refined oil fried banana chips you buy in stores.
+Plus, they are freshly made, fried in coconut oil or any oil you like unlike the stale, refined oil fried banana chips you buy in stores.

 My inspirations were my aunt and mom who made banana chips every once in a while at home.
 Your kitchen however will require a nice scrubbing after you're done, :-) but it's worth it!